KenanY/dynmap/README.md

 * Moved `charset` to the top of `index.html` because it should be found in the first [mebibyte][].
 * Removed unnecessary whitespace in both `index.html` and the CSS files.
-* Moved JavaScript to the bottom of `index.html` so that the page content can load first.
-Although this is a tile map anyways, it's a habit of mine.
+* Moved JavaScript to the bottom of `index.html` so that the page content can load first (although this is kind of useless since it's a tile map).
 * Use Google CDN's jQuery because it's likely to have been cached previously.
-Fallback to a local copy if offline as well.
+Also added an offline fallback.
 * Combined CSS files so that less files are loaded.
 * Minified CSS files to save a few bytes and thus maps load faster.
 * Added [normalize.css][] to retain useful browser defaults and include several common fixes to improve cross-browser styling consistency
-* Modernizr!
+* Modernizr

 ### Installation